-- Rather than rolling up interest every year, this type of scheme lets you pay off a certain amount of interest every month
+- Rather than rolling up interest every year, an interest-only lifetime mortgage lets you pay off a certain amount of interest every month

 - This way, you can manage the amount of interest that will need to be repaid when your home is sold

 - Interest rates can be higher.
 It’s worth noting that the interest rate you pay on a lifetime mortgage can be higher than on a standard residential mortgage